npm package discovery and stats viewer.

 mikel(template, data[, options])

-• template (string): The Mustache template string.
+• template (string): the template string.

-• data (object): The data object containing the values to render.
+• data (object): the data object containing the values to render.

-• options (object): An object containing the following optional values:
+• options (object): an object containing the following optional values:

-• partials (object): An object containing the available partials.
+• partials (object): an object containing the available partials.

 Returns: A string with the rendered output.